Explore Beacon Hill from a different angle on a PhotoWalks tour!

-Walking along the picturesque streets of Beacon Hill is an immersion into a 19th-century English-inspired neighborhood that's rich in history and charm.
+Visit one of the city’s most exclusive residential areas, Beacon Hill.
+Walking along its picturesque, narrow streets is an immersion into a captivating 19th-century English-inspired neighborhood rich in history and charm.

-Learn how to compose amazing pictures of Beacon Hill’s diverse architecture, antique gas lamps lining the brick sidewalks, colorful flowers spilling out of the window boxes, the most photographed street in Boston as well as an exclusive enclave and other surprises hidden in unexpected places.
+Capture stunning pictures of Beacon Hill’s architectural details, antique gas lamps lining the brick sidewalks, colorful flowers and plants spilling out of the window boxes, beautiful doors, unique doorknockers, the most photographed street in Boston and other surprises hidden in unexpected places.

 The PhotoWalks Guide to Successful Photography is included in the tour price.
 This e-booklet provides valuable information on maximizing your photography skills and user-friendly explanations of camera functions.

-Train stop: Park Street (green or red line).
+• Park Street (Green Line or Red Line).
 Turn left upon exiting the station.
-Walk toward the big gold dome at the end of Park Street.
+Walk towards the MA State House.
+Turn left at the top.